singh-man/books/crackingTheCoding/16_moderate.md

 ```
 Ouch.

-One  easy  optimization is to  notice that if the  pattern starts  with 'a'. then the  a string  must start  at  the beginning of value.
-(Otherwise, the b string must start at the beginning ofvalue.)
+One  easy  optimization is to  notice that if the  pattern starts  with 'a', then the  a string  must start  at  the beginning of value.
+(Otherwise, the b string must start at the beginning of value.)
 Therefore, there aren't O(n²) possible values for a; there are O(n).

 The algorithm then is to check  if the  pattern starts with a or b.
 If it starts  with b, we can "invert" it (flipping each 'a' to a 'b' and  each 'b' to an 'a') so that it starts  with 'a'.
 Then, iterate through all possible substrings for a (each  of which  must begin at index 0) and  all possible substrings for b (each  of which must begin at some character after the end of a).
 As before, we then compare the  string for this pattern with the  original string.